 The Data Traveler Vault offers 256-bit AES hardware-based encryption.
 Getting the “Managed” model gets you a complete set of management tools and SafeConsole as support for the aforementioned tools.
 There’s also an “anti-virus” version with built-in ESET anti-virus software.

 The Kingston Data Traveler Vault starts at 4GB.
-It’s also available with 8, 16, 32, and 64GB sizes.
+It’s also available in 8, 16, 32, and 64GB sizes.

 4. Apricorn Aegis Secure Key

 If you want even more security protection from your USB flash drives and are willing to spend some money, check out the Apricorn Aegis Secure Key drive.
 Not only does it have 256-bit AES XTS hardware encryption, but it also has physical number/letter keys on the drive itself.
 You can unlock the drive by typing in a 7-16 character PIN before you connect the drive to your PC.
 In theory, this should keep any hidden key logger software on your PC from stealing your PIN.